Garvithindoliya16/Whatsapp_chat_analyzer/README.md

 - 📅 **Busy Day & Hour** — discover when your group is most active
 - 🔍 **Filter by User** — analyze chats of specific people
 - ⚙️ **Automatic Data Cleaning** — removes system messages and users with fewer than 5 messages
+- 📈 **Automatic PDF Report generation** - Generates PDF report with all graphs

 ---